 Learn more about PrepScholar Admissions to maximize your chance of getting in.

-What Does This Mean for You?
+What Do Average College GPAs Mean for You?

-Overall, your experiences with projects and other jobs will carry more weight than your GPA in most hiring decisions.
+Overall, your experiences with projects and other jobs will carry more weight than will your GPA in most hiring decisions.
 It's safe to say that if your college GPA ends up being at least a 3.0, most employers won't be concerned with it.

 Let's face it, we all kind of want to be lawyers just so that we can be as cool as Saul Goodman

-Figuring out the average college GPA is not as straightforward as you might think.
-Since people take such different classes at a wide variety of institutions, it's difficult to compare one GPA directly to another if both students aren't going to the same college and taking similar classes.
+Figuring out the average college GPA is not as straightforward as you might assume it is.
+Because students take such different classes at a wide variety of institutions, it's difficult to compare one GPA directly with another if both students aren't attending the same college and taking similar classes.